- sherpa.astro.ui.ignore(lo=None, hi=None, **kwargs)¶

 a:b, with multiple ranges allowed, where the ranges are separated by a

 ,.
 The term

-:bmeans exclude everything up to, and including
+:bmeans exclude everything up to

 a:means exclude everything that is higher than, or equal to,